1993 Senior British Open

 The 1993 Senior British Open was a professional golf tournament for players aged 50 and above and the seventh Senior British Open, held from 22 to 25 July at Royal Lytham & St Annes Golf Club in Lytham St Annes, Lancashire, England, United Kingdom.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

-Bob Charles, with a birdie on the last hole, won by one stroke over Tommy Horton and Gary Player, to win his second Senior British Open title and second senior major championship victory.
+Bob Charles, with a birdie on the last hole, won by one stroke over Tommy Horton and Gary Player, to win his second Senior British Open title and second senior major championship.
 Charles won The Open Championship on the same course 30 years earlier, in 1963.

 Venue

 The event was the third Senior Open Championship in a row held at Royal Lytham & St Annes Golf Club.

 Field

 123 players entered the competition.
 Two of them withdraw and one was disqualified.
 66 players, 56 professionals and ten amateurs, made the 36-hole cut.

 Joel Hirsch, United States, finished leading amateur on fifth place.